AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

 some of the methods we could use to circumvent this limitation are error-prone, as we discuss in this section.

-Also, storage-related features are available: specifying the storage size |mdash|
+Also, storage-related features aren't available: specifying the storage size
-especially, specifying that the access type has a storage size of zero |mdash|
+|mdash| especially, specifying that the access type has a storage size of zero
-isn't possible.
+|mdash| isn't possible.

 Missing features
 ^^^^^^^^^^^^^^^^